spress/spress.yosymfony.com/_posts/2014-06-12-new-in-spress-1-1-evironment-configurations.md

 ---
 layout: blog/post
 title: New in Spress 1.1: Environment configurations
-description: How to load configurations for differences environments?
+description: How to load configurations for different environments?
 categories: [news]
 tags: ['1.1', 'configuration','environment']
 ---
-The development of Spress 1.1.0 continues with new features like support to load configurations for differences environments.
+The development of Spress 1.1.0 continues with new features like support to load configurations for different environments.
 This is **useful for to write configuration options for development and production environments**.
 Each Spress site has a `config.yml` file (mandatory) with the options for the default environment (dev).
 If you want set options for production environment you can to create a `config_prod.yml` file with the options that will be overrided in `config.yml`.